ballerina-attic/messaging-with-jms-queues/README.md

 ```

-`orderDeliverySystem` is a JMS service, which acts as the JMS message receiver.
-We require to provide the JMS configuration details for this JMS service. `@jms:configuration {}` block contains these configurations.
-Except `destination` other fields are similar to what we had in the `getConnectorConfig()`.
-Field `destination` is used to specify the JMS queue name from which the consumer needs to consume messages.
-This should be the same name you specified for `[physicalName]` in line
+`orderDeliverySystem` is a JMS service that acts as the JMS message receiver.
+You need to provide the JMS configuration details for this JMS service.
+The `@jms:configuration {}` block contains these configurations.
+Except for `destination`, the other fields are similar to what you see in the `getConnectorConfig()`.

-`queue.[jndiName] = [physicalName]` in the `jndi.properties` file.
+The `destination` field is used to specify the JMS queue name from which the consumer needs to consume messages.
+This should be the same name you specified for `[physicalName]` in line `queue.[jndiName] = [physicalName]` in the `jndi.properties` file.

 Resource `onMessage` will be triggered whenever the queue specified as the destination gets populated.

-Finally, let's focus on the implementation of `bookstore_service.bal` file, which contains the service logic for the online bookstore service use-case we considered.
-This service has two resourses namely `getAvailableBooks` and `placeOrder`.
+Finally, let's focus on the implementation of `bookstore_service.bal` file, which contains the service logic for the online bookstore service use-case considered in this guide.
+This service has two resourses, namely `getAvailableBooks` and `placeOrder`.

 Resource `getAvailableBooks` can be consumed by a user to get a list of all the available books through a GET request.
-User will get a JSON response with the names of all the available books.
+The user receives a JSON response with the names of all the available books.

 Resource `placeOrder` can be consumed by a user to place an order for a book delivery.
-User needs to send a POST request with an appropriate JSON payload to the service.
+The user needs to send a POST request with an appropriate JSON payload to the service.
 Service will then check for the availability of the book and send a JSON response to the user.
 If the book is available then the order will be added to the JMS queue `OrderQueue`, which will be consumed by the order delivery system later.
 Skeleton of the `bookstore_service.bal` is attached below.

 ##### bookstore_service.bal
 ```ballerina